 I do like brown rice flour for its fine grain and that it works well in many of my baked goods.
 It can however, be just a little gritty.
-Coconut flour is really fine, it seems like “real” flour and is not gritty at all.
+Coconut makes a really fine flour.
+It seems like “real” flour and is not gritty at all.
 In addition, it’s high protein, and mild in flavor.

 While the price tag seems high at first glance, it’s a larger bag than what you’re used to buying locally, and with bulk buying and sales, that price comes down.

-Honeyville sells a bulk 5lb bag of organic coconut flour.
+Honeyville sells a bulk 5lb bag.
 Their 5 lb bag is offered at a reasonable price, which makes them the best option for bulk buyers.
 If you keep your coconut flour in a cool dry place it will keep for up to 6 months.

 If you need to preserve it longer, just freeze it.
 We have a deep freezer full of frozen bulk flours at home.
-It is the best option for money saving.
+It is the best option for money saving on this healthy flour.

 Honeyville’s coconut flour is certified organic by the USDA.
 Coconut flour customers should not buy flour that has a fiber content of 50% or more.
 This is too much fiber and will cause baked goods to have a lower quality.
 Honeyville’s coconut flour is a high quality blend and it only has 16% fiber content, making it a good choice for baking.

 Since coconut flour has a high fiber content that means it will yield more.
-A little bit of coconut flour will go a long way.
+A little bit will go a long way.
 It is suggested that you use only 10-20% of your mix with coconut flour.

 Coconut flour makes a good additive for shakes and smoothies where fiber and protein are needed.
-Coconut flour can also be used in baked goods too.
+It also can be used in baked goods too.
 It tends to make recipes a bit drier.
 What does that mean for you?
 You may want to alter your recipe to add a little bit more liquid to compensate.

 Need a Good Desert Recipe that Uses Coconut Flour?

-Check out Healthy Family’s gluten free Kolacky recipe made with coconut flour.
-The coconut flour adds the right amount of texture and consistency for this delicate cookie, although it is not a low carb cookie.
+Check out Healthy Family’s gluten free Kolacky recipe.
+The flour adds the right amount of texture and consistency for this delicate cookie, although it is not a low carb cookie.